VJigouline/SceneEditor/README.md

 ## Usage

 This project is not finished.
 Detailed documentation will be added later.
-It is possible right now to drop GLTF, STL or saved three.js scene file into graphics area on the right and try using controls.
+It is possible right now to drop GLTF (file or folder), STL or saved three.js scene file into graphics area on the right and try using controls.
 Not everything is working, but more functionality will be added.

 ![Scene](Images/Scene.png)